EraldyHq/kubee/docs/bin/kube-x-promtool.md

 The `PromTool` is executed with:
 * the Prometheus docker image
-* only the working directory available
+* where only the working directory tree is available

 # EXTRAS

 ## PrometheusRule Check

 The command `check prometheusRule prometheusRuleFile` permits to check a [Prometheus Rule](https://prometheus-operator.dev/docs/api-reference/api/#monitoring.coreos.com/v1.PrometheusRule)

+## PrometheusRule test

+This command enhances the [promtool test](https://prometheus.io/docs/prometheus/latest/command-line/promtool/#promtool-test) command so that the
+`rule_files` is generated from [Prometheus Rule](https://prometheus-operator.dev/docs/api-reference/api/#monitoring.coreos.com/v1.PrometheusRule).

+The command `test prometheusRule testFile` will:
+* scan all directory recursively for [Prometheus Rule](https://prometheus-operator.dev/docs/api-reference/api/#monitoring.coreos.com/v1.PrometheusRule)
+* create a temporary rule file from them
+* inject it into the `testFile` as value of the `rule_files` property.

 ## The url flag